debug-sharp/desharp/README.md

-# Desharp - C# .NET Debugging Tool
+# Desharp - C#/VB .NET Debugging Tool

-.NET debuging utility to dump or log structuralized variables, exceptions, stack traces and much more into console, visual studio console, into html web response as floating window or into html/text log files.
+C#/VB .NET debuging utility to dump or log structuralized variables, exceptions, stack traces and much more into console, visual studio console, into html web response as floating window or into html/text log files on HDD.

 ## Instalation
 ```nuget